 A simple but delicious classic Cauliflower Cheese recipe.
 Tender cauliflower in a velvety cheese sauce.
 I have been making it for years and absolutely love it.
-A perfect side dish for many meals.
+A perfect side dish for many meals and a main meal in itself if you fancy.

 Cauliflower Cheese is one of my most favourite family dishes.
 My children are not perhaps as keen but I choose to ignore their misguided opinions.
 I often make it ahead, cover with clingfilm and pop it in to bake 40 minutes or so before I need it.
 It is screamingly delicious when served for Sunday Lunch and my most favourite partners to it are my Roast Gammon or Slow Cooker Gammon.
 I made it this last Sunday and it did not disappoint.
 I ate until it hurt….bliss.